 Ankle sprains are one of the most common pickleball injuries.
 They occur when the ligaments in the ankle are stretched or torn due to sudden twisting or rolling motions.
 This can happen while changing direction quickly or landing awkwardly after a jump.
 Wearing supportive footwear and performing ankle-strengthening exercises are essential to prevent ankle sprains.

 Tennis elbow, or lateral epicondylitis, is another prevalent injury among pickleball players.
-An overuse injury brings on the forearm tendons’ soreness and inflammation.
+An overuse injury brings on the soreness and inflammation of the forearm tendons.
 The repetitive pickleball strokes can strain the forearm muscles and lead to this condition.
 Using proper technique, warming up adequately, and incorporating forearm strengthening exercises can help prevent tennis elbow.